prateekgupta22195/document-uploader-android/README.md

 # Document uploader android

 Application to upload document on cloud and share link to anyone.
-Currently cloud being used is Google Drive.
+Currently cloud being used is provided by a commpany but you can use GoogleDriveUploader as well.

 ## Technologies: